-Officers commented that the draft strategy was disappointingly unambitious for cycling and that there was a worrying lack of interest in developing cycling in Outer London.
+Officers commented that the Mayor's draft transport strategy was disappointingly unambitious for cycling and that there was a worrying lack of interest in developing cycling in Outer London.
 The Cabinet Member suggested that the draft strategy offered a lobbying opportunity for all parties involved in cycling, particularly as Croydon had been acknowledged in the Mayor's draft transport strategy as having great potential for encouraging a wider take-up of cycling.

-19/17 The Mayor's Transport Strategy and the new LIP: future involvement of the Cycle Forum (Agenda item 5)
+A19/17 Mayor's Transport Strategy and new LIP: future involvement of the Cycle Forum

-Forum members were given a presentation on the key elements of the Draft Transport Strategy, which included the following:
+Forum members were given a presentation on the key elements of the Mayor's Draft Transport Strategy, which included the following:

-- The local context: Croydon's population is forecast to increase by 10% between 2016 and 2026 - The draft strategy's three key themes are healthy streets and health people, a good public transport experience, and new homes and new jobs - The aim is for 80% of all journeys to be made by cycling, walking or public transport - Croydon is considered to have the highest potential for cycling, with 400,000 "cyclable" trips, although only 50% of journeys are currently made using sustainable forms of transport. - £770,000 are available to the borough for the period 2019-2022 for walking and cycling schemes - The LIP3 milestones lead to final Mayoral approval of the borough's programme, scheduled for March 2019
+- The local context Croydon's population is forecast to increase by 10% between 2016 and 2026 - The draft strategy's three key themes are: healthy streets and health people, a good public transport experience, and new homes and new jobs - The aim is for 80% of all journeys to be made by cycling, walking or public transport - Croydon is considered to have the highest potential for cycling, with 400,000 "cyclable" trips, although only 50% of journeys are currently made using sustainable forms of transport. - Funding of up to £770,000 is available to the borough for the period 2017/18 for walking and cycling schemes - Final Mayoral approval of the borough's LIP3 programme is scheduled for March 2019